AnsariTech-25667/PulseChat/README.md

 ## 🌟 The Vision

-PulseChat isn’t just a chat project—it’s a **foundation for something bigger**: collaborative tools, real-time notifications, and future-ready integrations.
+PulseChat isn’t just a chat project it’s a **foundation for something bigger**: collaborative tools, real-time notifications, and future-ready integrations.
 Built this way, it’s not just a demo, it’s a **blueprint for modern web apps**.

 ---